hansi-c/growth/README.md

 ### Existing features

-+ Accepts context-sensitive grammars (only left context so far. right context will follow)
++ Accepts context-sensitive grammars.
+(Only left context so far.
+Right context will follow.)
 + Accepts stochastic grammars.
 The same symbol may be assigned multiple successors.
 One of them is chosen according to their probability factors.
 + A grammar editor at runtime.
 Users are able to write their own grammars.

 ### Planned features

 + Parametric L Systems.
 Allows passing parameters to productions.
++ Export and import function.
+Write L Systems to files and create them from files.
+Share your favorite L System with others!